04 / 29 / 2021

 Image 2: Locations of restaurants compromised through the Easy Ordering breach.

-MenuSifu was founded in New York City, New York in 2013 and operates 3 sales/support offices in the New York area with additional locations in Los Angeles and San Francisco, California; Atlanta, Georgia; and Houston, Texas.
-It primarily caters towards Asian cuisine.
-The breach of MenuSifu led to the exposure of over 40,000 payment card records.
-Gemini confirmed 11 different restaurants exposed in this breach with exposure windows ranging from April to December 2020.
+The second of these online ordering platforms has locations in the New York area, as well as California, Georgia, and Texas and primarily caters towards Asian cuisine.
+Its breach exposed over 40,000 payment card records from 11 different restaurants, with exposure windows ranging from April to December 2020.
 Additional locations beyond these 11 may have been affected as well.
-The MenuSifu platform operates on the domain mealkeyway.com.

-Image 4: Locations of restaurants compromised through the MenuSifu breach.
+Image 3: Locations of restaurants compromised through this unnamed platform’s breach.

 E-Dining Express has its headquarters in Newburyport, Massachusetts.
 The exposed cards reflected a high concentration in the nearby Boston, Massachusetts metropolitan area.
 It caters towards pizzerias and Italian restaurants, and its breach led to the exposure of 174,000 payment card records.
 Follow up analysis confirmed transactions at 26 restaurants primarily in the Boston, Massachusetts area, though a high concentration of cards in Princeton, Minnesota was identified with the only known E-Dining Express merchant in that area.
 The exposure window for records in this breach spanned from March 2020 to February 2021.
 Through open-source research, analysts discovered 730 restaurant-specific URLs on the ediningexpress.com domain, representing the potential for a much wider list of compromised points of purchase (CPPs).